crabzilla/crabzilla/README.md

 ## Status

-Currently it's just some code with poor test coverage but the "dirty explorations phase" is probably done.
-I think the future is more predictable: to write tests, documents, refactor a bit, etc
+Currently it's just some code with poor test coverage but the "~~dirty~~ explorations phase" is probably done.
+I think the future is more predictable: to write tests, documents, refactor, etc

 ## Goal for version 1.0.0